bxparks/AUnit/README.md

 git clone --branch master https://github.com/bxparks/AUnit
 ```

+Using UnixHostDuino with a cloud CI provider (like GitHub Actions) is my
-This is my recommended configuration for running AUnit tests because it is easy
+recommended configuration for running AUnit tests because it is easy to setup
-to setup and maintain and the tests run fast.
+and maintain and the tests run fast.

 <a name="Tips"></a>
 ## Tips